 20.Significant Figures(2).

-Since our last post we are trying to get an overview of the concept of significant figures and we shall continue to do so in this post as well.
+Since our last post, we have been trying to get an overview of the concept of significant figures and we shall continue the discussion in this post as well.

 1] Beaker